azole/laravel58-bref-cdk/README.md

 Do you notice that?
 You have to handle permissions first.

 In AWS CDK, it is more easier than you think.
-Just add deployOptions listed as below:
+Just add deployOptions listed below:

 ```
     // ApiGatewayRestApi